-Who needs this: The CADR 320 for dust means it could cover almost 465 square feet of room with five air exchanges per hour.
+Who is this for: The CADR 320 for dust means it could cover almost 465 square feet of room with five air changes per hour.
 As it is an Energy Star certified and has a quiet noise level, you can use it to remove allergens like pollen, pet dander, mold spores for day and night.

 Pros & Cons:

-2. Honeywell True HEPA Air Purifier HPA200 (Best Overall)
+2. Honeywell True HEPA HPA200 (Our Top Pick)

 HPA 200 uses 2 HEPA filters where HPA 100 uses 1 HEPA filter, and HPA 300 uses 3 HEPA filters.
 It has 4 level air flow rate where you will get a maximum 200 cfm of clean air on the turbo mode.
 This will allow you to clean a 300 square feet of room five times in an hour.